Slayer (video game)

 Slayer is a horizontally scrolling shooter developed by Imperial Software for the Amiga, Atari ST, and Commodore 64.
 Hewson Consultants published the game in 1988.
 The game consists of three levels, each with a boss which must be defeated at the end.
 Power-ups such as bonus weapons and shields scattered around the levels.

+In a 1990 review for Amiga Computing magazine, critic Stewart C. Russell scored the game 32%, concluding that Slayer is "the Pitts", with poor gameplay.